NwlSmith/IntermGameDev-Midterm/README.md

 - Fixed Blood not expelling from collider

-- transition from flat to round?
+- transition from flat to round

 ### Week 3: